 An unsteady gait can result from issues with various aspects of the neurological system or the body.
 However, aberrant walking brought on by cerebellar dysfunction generally has recognized characteristics.
 The term “broadened base” refers to the abnormally wide base maintained by people who walk with an ataxic gait as a result of cerebellar impairment.
-They frequently stumble, looking like someone who has had too much alcohol.
-Given that alcohol impacts the primary nerve cells in the cerebellum, the similarity between ataxia and intoxication is not coincidental.
+They frequently stumble and appear slightly intoxicated.
+Given that alcohol impacts the primary nerve cells in the cerebellum, there appears to be a similarity between ataxia and intoxication.
 Although acute alcohol intoxication can result in stumbling, that condition goes away over a very short period.

 While doctors can identify ataxic gait symptoms resulting from cerebellar impairment, it’s crucial to better understand them.
 Ataxic gait frequently exhibits widening of the base of support, increased step variability, cadence, tandem gait errors, and poor balance.
 Ataxia compensations could involve shuffling and taking shorter steps.
 The abnormalities brought on by ataxia are often measured using temporal and spatial gait measurements.
 This enables the quantification of the widening of the base of support through the measurement of stride width as well as the overall variability in step-to-step measurements through the use of a global score, such as the eGVI, or by examining the step-to-step variability of measurements like step length, stride time, stance time, and swing time.
 Doctors can better treat these conditions by identifying them early with better definitions and knowledge of the gait abnormalities brought on by cerebellar ataxia.

-About 50% of individuals have ataxia of gait.
-Vertigo, tinnitus, alternating hemiparesis, and paresthesias of the fingers, toes, and corners of the mouth are further symptoms.
+About 50% of the population walk with an ataxia gait.
+Vertigo, tinnitus, alternating hemiparesis, and paresthesias of the fingers, toes, and corners of the mouth all identify additional symptoms.
 Vision loss or a sudden loss of consciousness for less than a minute are other symptoms.
-Brainstem stroke and cardiac arrhythmia are uncommon but can cause potentially fatal consequences .
+Brainstem stroke and cardiac arrhythmia are uncommon but can cause a similar gait.
 Usually, neurological problems are followed by a strong, throbbing occipital headache.
 Less than one-third of cases include nausea and vomiting.
 Basilar migraine attacks may occur often in children, but with time, the attacks develop into a pattern of typical migraines.
 Vertigo and ataxia may occur for the patient during occurrences of typical migraines.

 Call 214-556-0590 to make an appointment.